-Don’t be discouraged if you are someone who thinks of a computer as just being a useful machine that is connected to internet services — our introductory subjects build on your VCE maths and communications skills to teach you the fundamentals of programming and computational thinking, and don’t require that you already be proficient in any way.
+Don’t be discouraged if you are someone who thinks of a computer as just being a useful machine that is connected to internet services — our introductory subjects build on your high school maths and communications skills to teach you the fundamentals of programming and computational thinking, and don’t require that you already be proficient in any way.
 And if you are planning to study a different major, having some knowledge of computational thinking will enhance your skills in that other discipline.

 We also offer introductory subjects in Information Systems that examine the business and social aspects of computing, and do not involve the study of programming.